oracle-livelabs/apex/forms-to-apex/8-enhance-order-form/8-enhance-order-faceted.md

  ![App Builder](images/create-sub-region.png " ")

-2. In the Property Editor, enter/select the following:
+2. In the property editor, enter/select the following:

     - Under Identification: